This International Women’s Day let’s take some time to explore some of the biggest female, transgender, and female-presenting trailblazers.

 On December 1st, 1955, Parks fought back against oppression in a simple but vastly effective way.
 She boarded her usual bus home from work, but instead of taking the seats allocated for black passengers, she sat up front.
 The driver told her, along with several other black passengers, to vacate the seats.
 While others obeyed, Parks held her ground.
 Police arrested her and attempted to implement a fine for breaking segregation rules.
 Parks argued that it was the law that was wrong, not her, and refused to pay.

 The news sparked a public outcry among the POCs of Montgomery.
-They all baned together in a boycott of the cities buses.
-The boycott was encouraged by the Montgomery Improvement Association, for which Dr. Martin Luther King Jr was the leader.
-This boycott resulted in the cities buses suffering major revenue loss as the majority of passengers were made up of African Americans.
+They all banded together in a boycott of the city buses.
+The boycott was encouraged by the Montgomery Improvement Association, for which Dr Martin Luther King Jr was the leader.
+This boycott resulted in the city buses suffering major revenue loss as the majority of passengers were made up of African Americans.